davenonymous/BonsaiTrees/README.md

 ### Step 3, Model

-Create the model for the tree or whatever it is that you want to make growable:
+Create the model for the tree or whatever it is that you want to make growable.
 That's pretty easy as long as you don't want to write the json file yourself.
+If there is no model for your sapling it will be rendered as the item version instead.

 a) Start up the game and find the tree, structure that should be grown in the pot.